What is aspergillosis?

 How common is aspergillosis?

 It is estimated that up to 10% of people with cystic fibrosis or asthma experience an allergic reaction to aspergillus.
-ABPA is more frequent in young adults than in children.
+ABPA is estimated to occur in about 2% of all asthmatics and in 2-15% of patients with cystic fibrosis.

 How can aspergillosis be prevented?